 - 1. In the administration interface, go to Traffic Rules. - 2.
 Click Add. - 3.
-In the Add New Rule dialog, type a name of the rule Web1 server mapping and click Next. - 4.
-In the Source section, leave Any and click Next. - 5.
-In the Destination section, click $Add \rightarrow Host$, Network, Address range.
+In the Add New Rule dialog, type a name for the rule (in our example: Web1 server mapping) and click Next.

+- 4. In the Source section, leave Any sources and click Next. - 5.
+In the Destination section, click Addresses.

-The IP address of the interface connected to the Internet must be added (our example: 195.39.55.12).
+The IP address of the interface connected to the Internet must be added